podkop/calconpy/readme.md

 #### Routine's returned value

 Besides **the result of calculation**, a routine may produce some information as `dict`, called **summary statistics**.
-The purpose of the latter: display useful information such as the accuracy or calculation time.
+The purpose of the latter: to display useful information such as the accuracy or calculation time.
 Summary statistics from all steps is collected in each calculation, and can be used to create a table summarizing the results of experiments.
 * *"_time": process_time_in_seconds* is automatically added to summary statistics of each step
 * all keys and sub-keys of summary statistics `dict` should be `str`